Celebrate St. Nicholas Day or Dutch Sinterklass (Dec. 6th)

 Bishop St. Nicholas Breakfast:

-Sometimes it is a large breakfast when St. N. day falls on a weekend, or a quick breakfast on a school day.
-We have made St. Nicholas Eggs (my husband’s invention, eggs & minced chives), sausage letters (pork or chicken sausage shaped with the first letter of a family member), cups of hot Dutch cocoa, speculaas cookies, & chocolate gold coins.
-I was down at the Dutch Artesia Bakery in Artesia, CA one year & these two sweet Dutch ladies showed me some baked goods that were a “must” on St. Nicholas Day.
+One year, I was down at the Dutch Artesia Bakery in Artesia, CA, shopping for St. Nicholas Day soup & such.
+One year, these two sweet Dutch ladies showed me some baked goods that were a “must” on St. Nicholas Day celebration.
 One was a rolled cinnamon bread with raisins & nuts inside & dusted with powdered sugar; they told me it is delicious sliced & toasted with butter.
-You could make you own with Pillsbury cinnamon rolls & some brown sugar, added.
-They also pointed to the large Gingerbread Girl & Boy & said they always get those, too.
+You could make you own bread with Pillsbury cinnamon rolls & some brown sugar, added, dust with powdered sugar.
+They also pointed to the large Gingerbread Girl & Boy & said they always get those cookies, too.

 Bishop St. Nicholas Dinner: